web-audio-components/web-audio-components-service/README.md

 Returns an array of components that match query

-`GET /components/:owner/:repo`
+`GET /components/:user/:project`

-Returns the component that matches the owner/repo name
+Returns the component that matches the user/project name

-`GET /components/:owner/:repo/script.js`
+`GET /components/:user/:project/script.js`

 Returns the corresponding component's script

-`GET /components/:owner/:repo/build.js`
+`GET /components/:user/:project/build.js`

 Returns the corresponding component's built script

-## Todo
+## Development

-* Add mock component that requires dependencies
-* Twitter posts on new package, like component(1)
-* Remove components that are no longer in the registry from the DB
+Install dependencies via `npm install` and run mongodb via `mongod`.
+Start up the server with `node .`, and go to `localhost:8000` to view the service.
+By default, the development environment uses mock data, but can be changed to use the components service by changing `USE_MOCKS` to true in the config.

+Run tests with `npm test`.